Looking Glass Rock

 Summary:

-If you’ve ever driven on Utah’s highway 191, you’ll witness some fantastic scenery.
-Most noteworthy are the arches, such as the Wilson Arch on the way South to Monticello.
+If you’ve ever driven on highway 191, you’ll witness some really cool scenery in Eastern Utah.
+The arches are a favorite, such as the Wilson Arch that you can see on the left side of the road if you’re going towards Monticello.

 Slightly further off the beaten path is Looking Glass Rock, which is another arch nearby.
-These coordinates are not to visit the arch itself, but rather for some fantastic agate with vibrant colors in the public land nearby.
-Colors can be muted or saturated, ranging from a warm color palette of oranges and yellows to an almost cosmic shade of purple.
+These coordinates are not to visit or dig at the arch itself, but instead to find colorful pastel agate and chalcdeony in the public BLM (Bureau of Land Management) land nearby.
+Colors can be muted or saturated, ranging from warm reds and oranges to strange contrasts of yellows and purples.

 I would argue that chalcedony would be a more accurate description for the material here than agate.
-Although, I did find an exceptionally colored piece complete with a small pocket of banding in the area.
+Banded pieces are hard to come by.
+I did find one colored piece complete with a small pocket of banding in the area, though.

-You’ll want 4x4 to get in here comfortably and it would be expect to find patches of mud if there’s been rain recently.
+You’ll want 4x4 to get in here comfortably and it would be expect to find patches of mud if there’s been rain or snow recently.
+This can be a confusing spot to get to, so pictures with brief directions have been added below.

 3 Helpful Tools